Runador/2D_RPG_Game/README.md

 <p>This game I am writing without any engines from scratch.</p>
 <p>Using <strong>Java</strong> & <strong>IntelliJ IDEA</strong> only.</p>

-This is the link for repo: [2D RPG](https://github.com/Runador/Game2d/tree/main)
+This is the link for the repo: [2D RPG Game](https://github.com/Runador/Game2d/tree/main)
 ---

+### Hopefully I will finish this game in the near future. <br> So, enjoy reading this code! 📖

+# 🎮